 • Exterior: cargo area and outdoor kitchen

-Additionally, we are going to open the refrigerator doors, empty everything, empty ice maker, and defrost the freezer.
+Open up the refrigerator and freezer.
+Remove all food items, empty the ice maker, and defrost the freezer.

 RV Spring Cleaning

-Remove the bedding and linens if you wish.
-If you plan on keeping the bedding and linens in the RV throughout winter storage, it’s wise to fold items and store in latching bins so that rodents are less likely to crash at your place.
+Strip the bedding and linens.
+If you plan on keeping the bedding and linens in the RV throughout winter storage, it’s best to fold items and store in latching bins to prevent dust accumulation and/or mouse droppings.

-Remove all food items and liquids.
+Remove all food items and liquids from the camper.
 Also remove any personal items, electronics, toiletries and camping gear.
-If you wish to leave some non-freezable and durable items in the camper, store them in heavy duty, airtight, latching containers
+If you wish to leave some non-freezable and durable items in the unit, store them in heavy duty, airtight, latching containers

 Moving to the exterior; thoroughly wash the rig and awning.
 Also, make sure the awning is dry before storing to prevent mold and mildew.